Many thanks to our associate education experts Gulshan Kayembe, Hafise Nazif and Ian Preston for their input in this article.

 Understand the role of the curriculum in the 'quality of education' judgement

-Ofsted has put the curriculum in the spotlight.
-Under its current framework, introduced in 2019, the 'quality of education' judgement has replaced the old 'teaching, learning and assessment' and 'pupil outcomes' judgements.
+Under Ofsted's 2019 framework, the 'quality of education' judgement is a combination of the previous 'teaching, learning and assessment' rating and the 'pupil outcomes' grade.

 In practice, this means your school needs to be clear on the answers to 3 key questions:

 - What are you trying to achieve through your curriculum?
 (Intent)